pundarikaksha7/Adobe-Resume-Builder/README.md

 Testing of the API is done by ```app.test.js``` inside  ```src``` directory, using ```Jest``` testing framework.
 It tests the API against all three templates, different datasets, invalid template IDs and invalid client credentials.

-To test the algorithms, run the following command while being in ```src``` directory.
+To test the algorithms, run the following command.

 ```shell
 npm test
 ```

-Important: Make sure that your client id and secret keys have been mentioned in the console before running the tests.
+Important: Make sure that your client id and secret keys have been set in the console before running the tests.

 ## Files Structure